winitzki/scall/tutorial/programming_dhall.md

   ∀(r : Type) → (∀(t : Type) → { seed : t, step : t → F t } → r) → r
 ```

-A rigorous proof that `GFix F` is indeed the greatest fixpoint of `T = F T` is shown in the Appendix "Naturality and parametricity" of this book.
+A proof that `GFix F` is indeed the greatest fixpoint of `T = F T` is outlined in the paper "Recursive types for free" and also written out in the Appendix "Naturality and parametricity" of this book.
-A proof is also outlined in the paper "Recursive types for free".
-This chapter focuses on the practical use of the greatest fixpoints.
+This chapter focuses on the practical use of the greatest fixpoints rather than on the proofs of laws.

 ### Greatest fixpoints for mutually recursive types